 In todays game, speed has become an obsession in youth development and overstated. mostly as a result of the influence of unknowing players, coaches, parents and trainers who place a premium on physical speed.
-It has also been encouraged by coaches who thrive on winning, many of whom would rather see their team physically dominate and win games rather than develop a lesser physically developed player for the sake of thier long term development.
-'I would sign them but they are too small' or 'they are too slow' or 'they arent ready yet' is what I often hear.
+It has also been encouraged by coaches who thrive on winning, many of whom would rather see their team physically dominate and win games rather than develop a lesser physically developed player for the sake of their long term development.
+We hear too often- 'I would sign them but they are too small' or 'they are too slow' or 'they arent ready yet' is what I often hear.
 Most youth coaches get paid to win games, not to develop players so they simply strengthen strong points and dont develop long term qualities.

 As a 12 year old, I was slow.
-By the time I was 19 years of age, I had been playing with professional mens players for 4 years and was above average speed for a professional while possessing excellent anticipation skills.
-I was recognized as being the best 'athlete' when I did the Queensland Men's State team testing prior to our matches vs Fiji, Manchester City, Arsenal and Nottingham Forrest.
+By the time I was 19 years of age i became very fast, fit and strong.
+I had been playing with professional mens players for 4 years and was above average speed for a professional while possessing excellent anticipation skills.
+I was recognized as being the best 'athlete' in the entire state when I took the mandatory Queensland Men's State team testing prior to our matches vs Fiji, Manchester City, Arsenal and Nottingham Forrest.
 With some minor technical self-adjustments to my running style and form i was able to become quicker and more dynamic.
-It was mostly self taught.
+It was all self taught.
 I never had a speed coach or went to a speed gym or ran on the track.
 I simply did my daily liners and shuttles with and without the ball.
 I was selected for international level and went on to play at a good professional and semi-professional and high level amateur for a further 15 years where i was formally taught numerous physical speed & strength material, thereby reinforcing my already finely tuned curriculum.
-I am proof that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught as well as refined.
+I proved that speed, as a result of the correct technique performed on a regular basis, can be learned and often self taught without accessories, coaches and trainers.